MaterializeInc/materialize/doc/user/content/ops/deployment.md

 This phenomenon is particularly evident when ingesting a source with a large amount of historical data (e.g, a several gigabyte Kafka topic that is no longer changing).
-With the default compaction window of 60 seconds, it is likely that the source will be fully ingested within the compaction window.
+With a compaction window of 60 seconds, for example, it is likely that the source will be fully ingested within the compaction window.
 By the time the data is eligible for compaction, the source is fully ingested, no new updates are arriving, and therefore no compaction is ever triggered.